Beach Club Vibes

 Purobeach Menorca

-Infinity pool overlooking the Mediterranean at Purobeach Menorca in S'Algar
+Infinity pool overlooking the Mediterranean at Purobeach Menorca, S'Algar, Menorca

-Purobeach Menorca is the Puro Group's Menorca outpost, perched on the rocky south coast at S'Algar, about 11km from Mahón.
+Purobeach Menorca is the Puro Group's Menorca outpost, on the rocky south coast at S'Algar, about 11km from Mahón.
 The infinity pool faces the open sea from a clifftop platform.
-This is a polished resort feel, not a barefoot beach vibe.
+It's a polished resort feel, not a barefoot beach vibe.

 Cala Bassa Beach Club

-Sunbeds and turquoise water at Cala Bassa Beach Club on Ibiza's west coast
+Sunbeds and turquoise water at Cala Bassa Beach Club, Cala Bassa cove, Ibiza west coast

 Frequently asked questions about Balearic Islands beach clubs